 Continuous or rolling planning with monthly budget updates | Fixed planning often budgets plans with yearly or longer terms |

-Decentralized controls towards the operational and lower management | Centralized controls towards the top level management |
+Decentralized controls towards the operational and lower management | Centralized controls towards the top-level management |

-Flexible planning, responding to market changes and updated KPIs | Static or fixed planning, focus on achieving the set targets |
+Flexible planning, responding to market changes, and updated KPIs | Static or fixed planning focuses on achieving the set targets |

-Rolling nature of budgets mean resource allocations are updated with demands | Resource or budget allocations are fixed with yearly budgets |
+Rolling nature of budgets means resource allocations are updated with demands | Resource or budget allocations are fixed with yearly budgets |